 Under a former petrol filling station the soil and groundwater was found to be contaminated with petroleum hydrocarbons (primarily BTEX).
 This had been caused by leaks from the station’s underground storage tanks (USTs).
 The storage tanks have been removed and surrounding soils excavated, however residual contamination persisted in both the soil and groundwater within the source area and the downgradient plume.
 The regulatory cleanup target is a 50% reduction of the BTEX / HC C5-C10 concentrations in groundwater.

-An integrated in-situ remedial solution has been put in place by specialist remediation contractor Valgo, consisting of 26 PersulfOx injections on a 2 x 2m grid in the source zone for fast and effective treatment of the most impacted soils and groundwater.
-ORC Advanced was also applied in the source zone to achieve long term in-situ bioremediation of any remaining petroleum hydrocarbons.
-In addition, Valgo installed an ORC Advanced barrier in the downstream plume area, to prevent off-site migration of the contamination.
+An integrated in-situ remedial solution has been designed by REGENESIS and put in place by specialist remediation contractor Valgo, consisting of 26 PersulfOx injections on a 2 x 2m grid in the source zone for fast and effective treatment of the most impacted soils and groundwater.

 PersulfOx is a sodium persulfate based chemical oxidation agent in which a patented catalyst has already been premixed into the formulation.
 This allows for safe and simple fieldwork and avoids the delivery and handling of large amounts of hazardous activator chemicals onsite.
 The reduced fieldwork complexity and smaller application volumes also provide cost savings for the remediation project.